 Choosing your live broadcasting software

 Now, which broadcasting software to choose?
-It can be difficult to see clearly because there are so many of them.
+It can be difficult to see clearly because there are so many options out there.
 Feel free to test several of them in order to see the different functionalities of each one.
 Ask yourself why you are going to do live broadcasts.
 Retransmit a concert?
 Do an interview?
 Mixing music?
 Not all software is necessarily adapted to your project.
 Add to that the fact that you will not have access to the same software whether you are on Mac, Windows or Linux.
-Here is a small list of broadcasting software to help you see more clearly.

-BUTT: BUTT stands for Broadcast Using This Tool.
+BUTT stands for Broadcast Using This Tool.
 It’s a small open source software for all operating systems.
-If its simplistic aspect can put some people off, it is one of the best allies for Internet radio stations.
-It is even used by FM stations to retransmit their streams.
+If its simplistic aspect can put some people off, it’s one of the best allies for Internet radio stations.
+It’s even used by FM stations to retransmit their streams.

-Virtual DJ Pro: (Window and Mac).
 If you want to play a lot of music and you have a lot of songs in your folders, Virtual DJ may be right for you.
-It will cost you $299 to get the full version, although you can test the limited free version.
+Available on Windows and Mac, it will cost you $299 to get the full version, although you can test the limited free version.

-Sam Broadcaster: (Windows).
-It’s an automation software so it may seem complicated at first glance, but it is one of the most advanced software.
-If the trial is free, you can count between $15 and $130/ month to acquire the software in its entirety.
+Sam Cast is an automation software so it may seem complicated at first glance, but it is one of the most advanced software for Windows users.
+Although the trial is free, you can count between $15 and $130/ month to acquire the software in its entirety.

-Mixxx: (Windows, Mac and Linux).
-Suitable for all operating systems Mixxx offers a very high degree of customization.
+Suitable for all operating systems (Windows, Mac and Linux), Mixxx offers a very high degree of customization.
 Unfortunately, the software can seem very complicated for beginners.
-However, it’s worth it and to avoid ruining anything, it’s free!
+However, it’s worth it thanks to the many available features, plus, it’s free!